The Mergers & Acquisitions Review: Colombia

 These measures will certainly discourage indirect transfers of shares.
 However, if an indirect transfer of shares were to be performed, the following contractual measures shall be taken into account from the M&A perspective as per joint and several liability:

-- a fundamental representation and warranty, probably on the seller's side, shall be included in the share purchase agreement stating that the transaction does not constitute abuse for tax purposes.
-Such fundamental representation shall survive as per the applicable statute of limitations and shall not be subject to any limitation of liability included in the share purchase agreement (i.e., cap, basket, de minimis); and
+- a representation and warranty, probably on the seller's side, shall be included in the share purchase agreement stating that the transaction does not constitute abuse for tax purposes.
+This representation shall survive as per the applicable statute of limitations and shall not be subject to any limitation of liability included in the share purchase agreement (i.e., cap, basket, de minimis); and

 - a covenant on the seller's side shall be included in the share purchase agreement stating that the seller will comply with the obligation to report the deemed income arising from the indirect transfer.